A quantization of the operatorname{SL}₂(mathbb{C}) Chern-Simons invariant of tangle exteriors

 Referee Report

 Summary.
 The paper defines a sequence of invariants Z_N^ψ of tangles equipped with flat sl_2 connections (hyperbolic structures) on their exteriors.
-These are constructed from modules over unrestricted quantum sl_2 at a root of unity together with holonomy R-matrices from the authors' prior work (arXiv:2509.02354).
-The invariants are presented as a geometric twist of the Kashaev invariant and as a quantization of the SL_2(C) Chern-Simons invariant; a new description I^ψ of the classical Chern-Simons invariant is introduced, and Z_N^ψ is shown to recover I^ψ exactly when N=1.
-The construction is claimed to be free of phase ambiguity and independent of auxiliary choices such as diagram or basepoint.
+These are constructed from modules over the unrestricted quantum sl_2 at a root of unity together with holonomy R-matrices from the authors' prior work (arXiv:2509.02354).
+The authors introduce an algebraic object I^ψ presented as a new description of the SL_2(C) Chern-Simons invariant of the tangle exterior and prove that Z_N^ψ recovers I^ψ exactly when N=1.
+The construction is offered as a phase-free quantization of the SL_2(C) Chern-Simons invariant or as a geometric twist of the Kashaev invariant, with a conjecture relating it to the quantization of Chern-Simons theory for the complex non-compact group SL_2(C).

 major comments (2)